open-telemetry/opentelemetry-specification/specification/common/attribute-requirement-level.md

 Semantic convention that refers to an attribute from another semantic convention MAY modify the requirement level within its own scope.
 Otherwise, requirement level from referred semantic convention applies.
 For example, [Database semantic convention](../trace/semantic_conventions/database.md) references `net.transport` attribute defined in [General attributes](../trace/semantic_conventions/span-general.md) with `Conditionally Required` level on it.

+When condition on `Conditionally Required` attribute is not satisfied and there is no requirement to populate attribute, semantic conventions MAY provide special instructions on how to handle it.
+If no instructions are given and if instrumentation can populate the attribute, instrumentation SHOULD use the **Optional** requirement level on the attribute.
+For example, `net.peer.name` is `Conditionally Required` by [Database convention](../trace/semantic_conventions/database.md) when available.
+When only `net.peer.ip` is available,  instrumentation can do DNS lookup, cache and populate `net.peer.name` but only if user explicitly enables instrumentation to do so considering performance issues DNS lookup introduces.

-Instrumentations that decide not to populate `Conditionally Required` or `Recommended` attributes due to [performance](#performance-suggestions), security, privacy, or other consideration by default, SHOULD use the **Optional** requirement level on them if the attributes are logically applicable.
+Instrumentations that decide not to populate `Recommended` attributes due to [performance](#performance-suggestions), security, privacy, or other consideration by default, SHOULD use the **Optional** requirement level on them if the attributes are logically applicable.

 ## Performance suggestions

 Here are several examples of expensive operations to be avoided by default:

 - DNS lookup to populate `net.peer.name` if only IP address is available to the instrumentation.
+Caching lookup results does not solve the issue for all possible cases and should be avoided by default too.
 - forcing `http.route` calculation before HTTP framework calculates it
 - reading response stream to find `http.response_content_length` when `Content-Length` header is not available